 Glossary What is Data Migration?

-By null / 1 Jan 2023 / Topics: Data management Data center Modern infrastructure
+By null / 2 Jan 2023 / Topics: Data center Modern infrastructure Data and AI

-By null / 1 Jan 2023 / Topics: Data management Data center Modern infrastructure
+By null / 2 Jan 2023 / Topics: Data center Modern infrastructure Data and AI

 Data migration is the process of safely exporting data from one storage source and transferring it to another storage system.
 The process involves selecting, preparing, exporting and converting the data securely, efficiently and completely.